thegetty/provenance-research/content/appendix-1.md

 Deutsches Archäologisches Institut

-[Hundreds of thousands of records, a large percentage with digitized photographs, of archaeological sites and objects held in private collections, museums, and on the market from the late nineteenth century on.
+Hundreds of thousands of records, a large percentage with digitized photographs, of archaeological sites and objects held in private collections, museums, and on the market from the late nineteenth century on.
 Scanned “Inventarbuch” pages provide further records on the date by which the photographs entered the collection, the photographer, and later publication records.
 Primarily marble and stone works of art, with additional records of pottery, jewelry, and other media.
-Includes scans of all plates from the landmark series *Photographische Einzelaufnahmen Antiker Sculpturen nach Auswahl und mit Text* (]{.mark}Munich: Verlagsanstalt für Kunst und Wissenschaft, 1893–)[, with images of objects in private collections and on the art market across Europe (see also the discussion of the DAI and Arachne in]{.mark} [chapter 2](file:///Users/rbarth/Desktop/chap2-Exploring%20the%20Arachne%20Database)[).]{.mark}
+Includes scans of all plates from the landmark series *Photographische Einzelaufnahmen Antiker Sculpturen nach Auswahl und mit Text* (Munich: Verlagsanstalt für Kunst und Wissenschaft, 1893–), with images of objects in private collections and on the art market across Europe (see also the discussion of the DAI and Arachne in [chapter 2](/2/#exploring-the-arachne-database))

 **[Getty Research Institute (GRI)]{.mark}**